mchan5205/MKS21X-FinalProject/README.md

 - combat
   - walk into an enemy
   - your health will go down on the bottom of the screen
+  - kill enough enemies and you level up
+    - leveling up increases player's maxHp and attack
 - stairs
   - walk into stairs to generate a new level